Our core team leverages years of experience in multiple disciplines and sectors.

 In addition to our core science staff, many other support personnel work diligently to sustain CSP as an efficient and agile operation.

 Brett is a conservation biologist, landscape and wildlife ecologist, ecological modeler, and fierce advocate for strong inference.
-The recent recipient of a David H. Smith Conservation Research Fellowship with the Society for Conservation Biology (SCB), he serves on the board of directors for the North American section of SCB and the editorial board for the journal Conservation Biology.
-Brett brings over 20 years of conservation and entrepreneurial experience to CSP.
-He also is a research faculty member in the School of Earth Sciences and Environmental Sustainability and co-director of the Lab of Landscape Ecology and Conservation Biology at Northern Arizona University.
-Brett brings additional leadership and corporate experience from a previous career in industrial design and product development.
+He brings over 20 years of conservation and entrepreneurial experience to CSP.
+He is an associate research professor with the Landscape Conservation Initiative and the School of Earth Sciences and Environmental Sustainability at Northern Arizona University; he also co-directs the Lab of Landscape Ecology and Conservation Biology at NAU.
+In addition, Brett is an adjunct faculty member in the Department of Geography at the University of Nevada, Reno.
+A recent David H. Smith Conservation Research Fellow with the Society for Conservation Biology (SCB), Brett serves on the board of directors for the North American section of SCB, as well as the editorial board for the journal Conservation Biology.
+He brings a wealth of leadership and corporate experience from a previous career in industrial design and product development.

 Matt Farnsworth, PhD, Senior Scientist

 A conservation biologist, ecological statistician, and disease ecologist, Matt has extensive experience designing studies, analyzing data sets, and providing meaningful insights for policy and land-management decisions.
 For 15 years, he has collaborated with university researchers, state and federal agencies, and international organizations to solve problems inwildlife and domestic animal populations.
 He has the ability to see emerging issues and tackle large problems.